Income Arrived Late

 Structural Exposure

-High marginal tax bracket during peak earning years
+High marginal tax exposure during peak earning years

 No defined distribution durability model